jorgenkraghjakobsen/snapclient/README.md

  * kconfig
  * add codec description
 - [ ] Integrate ESP wifi provision
-- [ ] Find and connect to Avahi broadcasted Snapcast server name
+- [ok] Find and connect to Avahi broadcasted Snapcast server name
 - [ ] Add a client command interface layer like volume/mute control
 - [ ] Build a ESP-ADF branch

+## Minor task
+- Propergate mute/unute from server message to DSP backend mute control.
+  - soft mute - play sample in buffer with decresing volume
+  - hard mute - pass on zero at the DSP hackend
+- Startup: do not start parsing on samples to codec before sample ring buffer hits requested buffer size.